Back to E-commerce Dictionary

 What is Localization?
 (Definition)

-Localization is the business process of adjusting products and content for a specific country or region.
+Localization is the process of adapting a product or service to a specific market or region.
 It goes beyond simple translation.
-You must change details so your brand feels local to the shoppers there.
-This includes updating product descriptions, images, and marketing messages to fit the local culture.
-You also need to adjust technical details like currencies, sizes, and weights.
-Offering local payment methods and following regional laws are also part of this process.
-A good strategy makes customers feel comfortable and builds trust.
-Tools like WISEPIM help you manage these different versions of your product data in one place.
+You change content so it feels natural to local customers.
+This helps your brand fit into a new culture.
+Localization includes updating product descriptions and images to match local tastes.
+You also adjust technical details like currency, sizes, and units of measurement.
+You must follow local laws and offer the payment methods people prefer in that region.
+This process builds trust with your shoppers.
+It makes your brand look like a local business rather than a foreign one.
+Using a tool like WISEPIM helps you manage these different versions of your product data in one place.
 This makes it easier to grow your business in new international markets.

 Why Localization is Important for E-commerce

-Localization is the process of adapting product information for specific international markets.
-It involves more than just translating text into a new language.
-Shoppers are more likely to buy when they see familiar units, currencies, and cultural references.
-Poorly translated descriptions or incorrect formats make a brand look unprofessional and drive customers away.
-A PIM system helps manage these different versions in one central place.
-Using WISEPIM allows businesses to organize local data for many regions at once.
-This ensures that product listings meet local legal standards and customer expectations in every country.
+Localization is the process of adjusting product content to fit a specific country or region.
+It goes beyond simple translation.
+It includes changing currencies, measurement units, and cultural details to match local habits.
+Customers are more likely to buy when they see familiar information.
+Bad translations or wrong formats can make a brand look unprofessional.
+This often drives customers away.
+A PIM system stores all these different versions in one central location.
+WISEPIM helps businesses organize local data for many regions at once.
+This ensures that every product listing meets local laws and customer expectations.

 Examples of Localization

-• 1A European webshop translates its product descriptions from English into Dutch, German, and French.
+• 1A webshop translates product descriptions from English into Dutch, German, and French to help local customers.

 • 2An online store shows prices in Euros for customers in the Netherlands and Pounds for those in the UK.

-• 3A clothing brand uses photos of models that look like the people living in each specific country.
+• 3A clothing brand uses photos of models who represent the people living in each specific country.

-• 4A seller updates product details to meet local safety rules, such as adding the CE mark for Europe.
+• 4A seller updates product details to follow local safety rules, such as adding the CE mark for Europe.

 • 5A shop changes measurements from inches to centimeters and updates date formats to match the customer's location.